RanolP/measurrred/docs/data-source/global-memory-status.md

 `global-memory-status` data source fetches data using [`GlobalMemoryStatusEx`](https://docs.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-globalmemorystatusex) Function.

-It accepts a query that respectfully matching with the field of [`MEMORYSTATUSEX`](https://docs.microsoft.com/en-us/windows/win32/api/sysinfoapi/ns-sysinfoapi-memorystatusex) struct.
+It accepts a query matched with the field of [`MEMORYSTATUSEX`](https://docs.microsoft.com/en-us/windows/win32/api/sysinfoapi/ns-sysinfoapi-memorystatusex) struct respectively.
 And a bit more fields for convenience.
 See following table for more information.

 | Query                                       | Description                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | ------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |